 Pupils at The Crypt follow a bespoke ‘Foundations in Biology’ course that fully prepares them for the GCSE course they cover in years 10 and 11.
 During Year 9 pupils focus on ensuring they have an in depth understanding of practical skills and the knowledge required to help them become successful biologists at GSCE.
 Full of practical experiments, whilst developing fundamental knowledge in biology this year underpins their GCSE.

-In year 10 pupils are following the AQA 9-1 GCSE course; this is a new specification with first examination in 2017.
-In Year 11 pupils follow the Certificate in Biology offered by Edexcel.
-Both these courses prepare pupils for the challenging new A-level specification.
+In year 10 and 11 pupils are following the AQA 9-1 GCSE course; this is a new specification with first examination in 2017.
+This course prepares pupils for the challenging new A-level specification.
 Pupils cover fundamental biological knowledge such as the functioning of the heart and lungs as well learning about plant transport and reproduction.
 By year 11 our pupils move to the more challenging areas of the course covering topics such as the structure and function of the kidneys and inheritance.
-Pupils have plenty of opportunities to develop their practical skills in areas such as microscopy and dissection.
+Pupils have plenty of opportunities to develop their practical skills in areas such as microscopy and dissection

 The GCSE course is an excellent foundation for those who wish to move to studying Biology at A-level.
 Biology is a very popular subject to study at A-level as it can be the stepping stone for a huge variety of careers, as well as helping pupils learn important skills such as logical and analytical thinking.
 We follow the OCR A course which covers both plant and animal biology.